The Essential Guide to AGD Credits for Dental Implants

 Once you’re ready to earn AGD credits, the next step is finding a course that fits your professional goals.
 The process is straightforward when you know where to look.
 By following a few simple steps, you can confidently identify a high-quality, accredited program and secure your spot.

-Use the AGD PACE Provider Directory
+Start with the AGD PACE Provider Directory

 Your search should begin with the AGD’s official PACE Provider Directory.
 This is the definitive list of all organizations approved to offer continuing dental education.
 Think of it as your trusted starting point for finding reputable programs.
 It’s important to remember that the AGD approves the provider, like the International Implant Institute, not individual courses.
 This means you can trust that any course offered by a listed provider is developed under strict quality guidelines.
 Using this directory ensures you’re looking at programs that are recognized and valued within the dental community, saving you time and helping you avoid unaccredited options.

-Verify a Course’s Accreditation Status
+How to Verify a Course’s Accreditation

 After finding a provider, your next move is to confirm that the specific course you’re interested in offers AGD credits.
 While the organization itself is approved, you’ll want to check the details for each individual program.
 Reputable providers make this information easy to find on their course description pages.
 Verifying a course’s accreditation gives you peace of mind, confirming that the program meets the AGD’s high standards for educational content and that your credits will be accepted by most state licensing boards.
 As a recognized AGD PACE provider, we clearly list the CE credits available for all our hands-on training, so you know exactly what you’re earning.